-Stassie Karanikolaou Rocks Her ‘Fav Hoodie’ In Latest Instagram Update
+Stassie Karanikolaou Rocks Her Favorite Hoodie In Latest Instagram Update

 Stassie had a little fun in the second snap.
 She stuck out her tongue while she looked off to one side.
 Still facing the lens, she placed both hands on her thighs, which were in front of her.

 Stassie held the drawstring around the hood in her mouth in the last image.
-She closed her eyes, titled her head back and flashed a flirty smile for the camera.
-Her legs were slightly pared and her free hand was between them.
+She closed her eyes, tilted her head back and flashed a flirty smile for the camera.
+Her legs were slightly parted and her free hand rested between them.
 The snap showed off her toned thighs.

 In the caption, Stassie tagged the makers of the hoodie.